TERÅ beads is an end-to-end DEL*-based platform

 Our patent-pending orthogonal chemistry coupling simultaneously synthesizes the modified RNA oligo and the DNA barcode.

-In the illustration, the left column uses 2′-F Uridine as the first base of the therapeutic RNA oligo and a DNA pyrimidine nucleosides to signify the addition of the 2’F-U modification.
-The right column uses 2′-OMe Uridine for the RNA oligo and DNA purine nucleosides to signify the the 2′-OMe modification of the RNA.
+In the illustration, the left column uses 2′-F Uridine as the first base of the therapeutic RNA oligo and a DNA pyrimidine nucleotide to signify the addition of the 2’F-U modification.
+The right column uses 2′-OMe Uridine for the RNA oligo and DNA purine nucleosides to signify the 2′-OMe modification of the RNA.

 The process can support a wide repertoire of chemical modifications in the nucleobase, sugar ring, and phosphate backbone.